Winter “To Do” List

 As winter approaches, gradually lower your cut to about 2 inches.
 This allows leaves to blow off more easily and make your lawn less prone to winter temperatures and conditions.

-A: Yes.
+Yes, you should fertilize your lawn before winter.
 Your lawn will store the nutrients in the root zone and take advantage of them in early spring.

-A: No. Roses should not be fed after August.
+No, you should not prune and fertilize roses.
+Roses should not be fed after August.
 The canes can be cut back only slightly so they don’t get damaged.
 The hard pruning is done in the spring.